 The fog signal was improved in 1919 when electric engines were installed and the chime air whistle was replaced with a diaphone fog signal.
 In 1931, a square tower surmounted by a lantern room was installed atop the fog signal building, and the white steel tower was removed from the end of the pier producing the configuration that is found today.
 The tender Hyacinth towed the old steel tower, loaded on the barge Riprap, to Milwaukee.
 In 1938, the tower used at Kewaunee was placed on Chicago Harbor Southeast Guidewall at the entrance to Chicago River, where it still serves mariners to this day.
-A fifth-order Fresnel lens is still in use at Kewaunee Pierhead Lighthouse.
+A fifth-order Fresnel lens was used at Kewaunee Pierhead Lighthouse for many years.

 Between 1935 and 1937, most of the old north pier was removed and a convergent, 3,130-foot-long breakwater was built on the north side of the entrance to the river.
 The outer end of this breakwater was marked by this light in 2006.

 After the Type F diaphones were removed from Kewaunee Pierhead Lighthouse in 1981, they were acquired by an organization in Duluth, Minnesota known as TOOT (reTurn Our Old Tone) that wanted to restore the familiar “Bee-Oh” sound to their harbor.
 Fortunately, the sound of the diaphone at Kewaunee was captured on tape, and in 2005 it was made part of the National Recording Registry of the Library of Congress.
 The elevated walkway was removed sometime after the automation of the station in 1981.